Action plan: what you can do

 - change your vehicle - older and diesel cars cause more air pollution.
 When buying a vehicle consider the impact it will have on the city’s air

-Air quality is poor around many schools in Manchester.
+Air quality is poor around some schools in Manchester.
 This can cause health problems like asthma, wheezing, coughs and infections like pneumonia.

 Children take more breaths than adults so are more affected by poor air making them vulnerable to the effects of poor air quality.

-Changes to the way you do the school runs can have a big impact:
+Changes to the way you do the school run can have a big impact:

 - if possible use public transport, walk or cycle to drop off and collect your child from school

-- if you need to use your car, park a few streets away from the school and walk the remainder of the way
+- if you need to use your car, park a few streets away from the school and walk the rest of the way

 - turn the engine off while you're waiting.

-Clean Air Greater Manchester provide an air pollution alert service by text message or email and access to recorded information.
-To learn more and sign up, visit cleanairgm.com/air-quality-data/forecast-and-alerts.
-The messages are free and are based on a forecast of expected air quality for the same or following day, enabling people to plan ahead.
+Clean Air Greater Manchester provide an air pollution alert service by text message or email, and access to recorded information.
+The messages are free and are based on a forecast of expected air quality for the same or following day, helping people to plan ahead.